Kangaroo Island: Shipwrecks and lighthouses

 Numerous ships have been wrecked on the Kangaroo Island coastline.
 The earliest was the cutter William (20 tons), which was wrecked while trying to enter Hog Bay on 23 August 1847.
 The largest vessel lost was Portland Maru (5,865 tons), which sank at Cape Torrens on 20 March 1935.
 The greatest loss of life occurred with the wreck of Loch Sloy on 24 April 1899 at Maupertuis Bay, when 31 people were drowned, and one initial survivor subsequently perished.
 Twenty-seven people drowned at West Bay in September 1905, when Loch Vennachar was wrecked.

 The first lighthouse built was erected at Cape Willoughby in 1852; this was also the first lighthouse to be erected in South Australia.
 This was followed by the Cape Borda Lightstation in 1858, the Cape du Couedic Lighthouse in 1906 and Cape St Albans Lighthouse in 1908.
 All lighthouses continue to be operational.

+Geography and geology

+Kangaroo Island has a rugged coastline.
+A network of limestone caves hidden beneath the surface, especially along the southern and western coasts of the island, are estimated to have formed between one and two million years ago.
+They were formed from shell fragments from the exposed seabed around this time, after the dunes hardened over time, and rainwater dissolved the soft limestone to create the caverns.
+Before the 2020 bushfires, 120 caves had been discovered.
+Speleologists who have been exploring the land devegetated by the fires had found a further 150 caves by December 2025.
+They have also found previously undocumented species living in the caves.
+Most of these caves are not open to the public, but Kelly's Hill Caves have been a tourist attraction since the early 20th century.